ongardie/cubicle/README.md

 container, running your editor on the host and the other tools inside the container.

-Cubicle could probably be rebuilt on top of Docker, but the two don't quite align on how containers should be populated or used.
-For example, Docker containers are usually immutable.
-They are built in sequential layers.
+Docker containers are usually immutable and built in sequential layers.
 They're used for the purpose of running a build or a single version of a service, then they are thrown away and replaced.